The Gambling Law Review: Belgium

-The sector of games of chance is regulated by the Belgian Gaming Commission, which resorts under the Ministry of Justice.
-The Commission itself is composed of representatives of various Ministers (most notably Justice, Finance, Public Health, Economic Affairs, Interior Affairs), and in general meets once per month.
-The gaming commission also comprises a secretariat, which runs the day-to-day activities of control and advises the commissioners.
-The Gaming Commission as such is established by Chapter II of the Act and is defined as 'an advisory, decision-making and regulatory body in respect of games of chance'.
+The sector of games of chance is regulated by the Belgian Gaming Commission, which resides under the Ministry of Justice.
+The gaming commission is comprised of representatives of various ministers and assisted by a secretariat, which runs the day-to-day activities of control and advises the commissioners.

-The National Lottery operator (and its national lottery games) is supervised by the government through the competent minister, who has direct control through two government commissioners.
-They are competent to assess the compliance of the National Lottery's activities and operation with the applicable laws, its obligations of public service, its bylaws and the management agreement concluded with the Belgian state.
-Moreover, both commissioners attend all the meetings of the National Lottery operator's board of directors and executive committee in an advisory capacity.
-The commissioners hold inspection and monitoring powers allowing the government to directly control the national lottery operator.21
+The National Lottery operator is supervised by the government through the competent minister (currently a state secretary), who has direct control through two government commissioners.
+They are competent to assess the compliance of the National Lottery's activities and operation with the applicable laws, its obligations of public service, its bylaws and the management agreement concluded with the Belgian state.20

 iii Remote and land-based gambling